 }3.3.
 Tool Execution and Result Feedback

-Developers need to receive this tool_use, execute actions on the actual environment (e.g., browser launched with Puppeteer), and return the results (new screenshots) to Claude.
+Developers need to receive this tool_use, execute the action on the actual environment (e.g., browser launched with Puppeteer), and return the result (new screenshot) to Claude.

-TIP Anthropic provides an Ubuntu environment running in a Docker container as a reference implementation.
+TIP Anthropic provides an Ubuntu environment that runs in a Docker container as a reference implementation.
 It’s easiest to start by trying this.

 4. Security and Risk Management

-Computer Use is powerful but also carries significant risks.
-AI could send emails on its own or delete cloud resources.
+While Computer Use is powerful, it also carries significant risks.
+There is a possibility that AI could send emails on its own or delete cloud resources.

-WARNING Execution in sandbox environment is mandatory Direct execution of Computer Use on internet-connected host machines is very dangerous.
-Always execute in isolated environments such as Docker containers or virtual machines (VM).
+WARNING Execution in sandbox environment is mandatory Direct execution of Computer Use on host machines connected to the internet is very dangerous.
+Always run in isolated environments such as Docker containers or virtual machines (VM).

 Recommended Security Measures

-- Human Approval (Human-in-the-loop): Always include a process to ask for human permission before important operations (purchase, deletion, sending).
+- Human-in-the-loop: Always include a process to ask for human permission before important operations (purchase, deletion, sending).

-- Minimize Permissions: Grant only minimum necessary permissions to accounts that agents operate.
+- Minimize Permissions: Grant only the minimum necessary permissions to the account that the agent operates.

-- Domain Restrictions: For browser operations, restrict accessible domains with whitelists.
+- Domain Restrictions: For browser operations, restrict accessible domains with a whitelist.

 5. Business Applications and Future